langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 Similar to nodes, the `routingFunction` accept the current `state` of the graph and return a value.

-By default, the return value `routingFunction` is used as the name of the node (or a list of nodes) to send the state to next.
+By default, the return value `routingFunction` is used as the name of the node (or an array of nodes) to send the state to next.
 All those nodes will be run in parallel as a part of the next superstep.

 You can optionally provide an object that maps the `routingFunction`'s output to the name of the next node.